syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/States-And-Colors.md

 Based on states, color will be applied to the hint label and the border.
 So when the input view is in focused state then focused color will be applied, similarly for other states also.
 Current hint color or active color can be obtained from [CurrentActiveColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~CurrentActiveColor.html) property.

-N> As error is not a state, error color will not be set to [CurrentActiveColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~CurrentActiveColor.html) when [HasError](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~HasError.html) property is set as `true`.
+N> Since error is not a state, the error color will not be set to [CurrentActiveColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~CurrentActiveColor.html) when [HasError](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~HasError.html) property is set to `true`.

 ## Focused color
-When the input view gets focused then the [FocusedColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~FocusedColor.html) property value will be applied to the hint label and the border.
+When the input view is focused, the [FocusedColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~FocusedColor.html) property value will be applied to the hint label and border.

-I> Cursor color of the input view will be based on the `Accent` color of the application in each platform.
+I> Cursor color of the input view will be same as the `Accent` color of the application in each platform.

 {% tabs %}